Logarithmic Riemann-Hilbert correspondences for rigid varieties: Log Riemann--Hilbert Correspondences

-Suppose $F$ is a torsion-free coherent $\cO_X$-module equipped with an integrable log connection $\nabla$.
-We can still attach to $(F, \nabla)$ and every irreducible component $Z \subset D$ a polynomial $P_Z(x) \in k_Z[x]$.
-Concretely, let $U$ be the maximal open subset of $X$ such that $\cF|_U$ is a vector bundle.
-Then $U = X - X_0$, where $X_0 \subset X$ is an analytic closed subvariety of codimension at least two.
+Now suppose that $F$ is a torsion-free coherent $\cO_X$-module equipped with an integrable log connection $\nabla$.
+Let $U$ be the maximal open subset of $X$ such that $F|_U$ is a vector bundle, which is the complement of an analytic closed subvariety $X_0$ of $X$ of codimension at least two.
 In particular, $X_0$ cannot contain any irreducible component of $D$.
-To define the residue, we can replace $X$ with $U$ and assume that $\cF$ is a vector bundle, and proceed as above.
+Hence, by replacing $X$ with $U$, we can proceed as above and attach a polynomial $P_Z(x) \in k_Z[x]$ to each irreducible component $Z \subset D$.